fatimaqais/daily-yoga/README.md

 # Daily Yoga - Portfolio Project 1
-This is a yoga exercise page which is beginner freindly and gives an insight to what yoga is and how it can have a positive affect on your mind and body.
+This is a yoga exercise page which is beginner friendly yoga exercise page.
+It gives an insight into what yoga is and how it can have a positive effect on your mind and body.

-The website has some yoga poses which lets the user try it out at home and then also has join us page which allows them to  join our mailing list which informs them about upcoming classes and some interesting yoga news!
+The website has some yoga poses which lets the user try them out at home.

+It also has a join us page which allows the user to  join our mailing list which informs them about the upcoming classes and gives some interesting yoga news!

 The aim of the project is to build a responsive website using HTML and CSS.